Editor’s Note: This study was originally published in August 2018.

 To create our ranking of the best housing markets for growth and stability we looked at data for 359 metro areas.
 Specifically we compared them across the following two metrics:

 - Stability.
-This is the probability a homeowner experienced significant price declines (5% or more) at any point in the 10 years following the home purchase.
+This is the probability a homeowner experienced significant price declines (5% or more) at any point in the 10 years following the home purchase during the subject time period.

 - Overall home price growth.
-This is the growth in home prices over the time period we analyzed.
+This is the growth in home prices over the subject time period.

 Tips for Investing in the Housing Market